-The Ultime Décathlon is open to everyone and is free of charge.
-When you exceed 100 points in a game, your runs must be recorded (with OBS, for example) locally or on Twitch, and if possible uploaded to YouTube.
-The free tools to do so and the instructions on how to use them will be posted on the website.
-The players and organizers are also there to help you!
-For tournaments, it is necessary to be able to stream.
-When you complete a run, simply submit it to this website.
-Your time will then be validated by a moderator, and your score will appear on the championship.
+The Ultimate Decathlon is free and open, everyone can participate.
+When you exceed 100 points on a game, your runs must be recorded (with OBS, for example), locally or on Twitch, and if possible uploaded to YouTube.
+The related tools are also free of charge and the relevant technical details will be provided on the website.
+The players and organizers are also here to help you!
+It is essential to be able to stream for tournaments.
+When you complete a run, simply submit it to the website.
+The time will then be validated by a moderator, and your score will appear on the championship.

-Speedruns must be done on the proper versions of the games, following the specific rules of each category.
+Speedruns must be done on the correct versions of the games, following the specific rules of each event.

 Each game has a maximum time above which the speedrun will score no points at all.
 (We encourage you to submit these times on the website anyway!).